 Every allegation or incident involving physical, mental, sexual or verbal abuse occurring in a nursing facility must be thoroughly investigated by the Administrator and reported to the Illinois State Agency.
 Unfortunately, not every nursing home follows these procedures and protocols, which is often to the detriment of the victim.
 In many incidences, the victim is repeatedly assaulted because they are unable to speak out against the perpetrator out of the fear of retaliation.
-Rosenfeld Injury Lawyers have provided legal representation Illinois nursing home residents who have suffered abuse and mistreatment at skilled nursing homes like Havana Health Care Center.
+Rosenfeld Injury Lawyers LLC have provided legal representation Illinois nursing home residents who have suffered abuse and mistreatment at skilled nursing homes like Havana Health Care Center.

 Havana Health Care Center